eXtant-CMG/Zeroshot_keywordspotting/README.md

-**Title: Automated Keyword Spotting in Handwritten Documents Using CLIP-Model**
+**Automated Keyword Spotting in Handwritten Documents Using CLIP-Model**

 **Introduction:**